James I of Scotland: King in captivity

-In March, Henry began a circuit of the important towns in England as a show of strength, and during this tour James was knighted on Saint George's Day.
-By July, the two kings were back campaigning in France where James, evidently approving of Henry's methods of kingship, seemed content to endorse his claims to the French crown.
-Henry appointed the Duke of Bedford and James as the joint commanders of the siege of Dreux on 18 July 1421 and, on 20 August, they received the surrender of the garrison.
-Henry died of dysentery on 31 August 1422 and, in September, James was part of the escort taking Henry's body back to London.

-The regency council of the infant Henry VI of England was inclined to have James released as soon as possible.
-In the early months of 1423, their attempts to resolve the issue met with little response from the Scots, clearly influenced by the Albany Stewarts and adherents.
-Archibald, Earl of Douglas was an astute and adaptable power in Southern Scotland whose influence even eclipsed that of the Albany Stewarts.
-Despite his complicity in James's brother's death in Albany's castle in 1402, Douglas could still engage with the king.
-From 1421, Douglas had been in regular contact with James and they formed an alliance that was to prove pivotal in 1423.
-Although Douglas was the pre-eminent Scottish magnate, his position in the borders and Lothians was jeopardised — not only did he have to forcibly retake Edinburgh Castle from his own designated warden, but was very likely under threat from the Earls of Angus and March.
-In return for James's endorsement of Douglas's position in the kingdom, the earl was able to deliver his affinity in the cause of the king's homecoming.
-Also, the relationship between Murdoch—now Duke of Albany following his father's death in 1420 — and his own appointee, Bishop William Lauder, seemed to be under strain, perhaps evidence of an influential grouping at odds with Murdoch's stance.
-Pressure from these advocates for the king almost certainly compelled Murdoch to agree to a general council in August 1423, where it was agreed that a mission should be sent to England to negotiate James's release.
+The regency council of the infant King Henry VI was inclined to have James released as soon as possible.
+In the early months of 1423, their attempts to resolve the issue produced little response from the Scots, clearly caused by the Albany Stewart faction.
+Archibald, Earl of Douglas, was an astute and adaptable power in Southern Scotland whose influence eclipsed that of the Albany Stewarts.
+Despite his complicity in James's brother's death, in Albany's castle in 1402, Douglas was still able to engage with the king.
+From 1421, Douglas had been in regular contact with James, and they formed an alliance that proved pivotal in 1423.
+Although Douglas was the pre-eminent Scottish magnate, his position in the borders and Lothians was jeopardised—not only did he forcibly have to remove his own appointed warden from Edinburgh Castle, but he was likely under threat from the Earls of Angus and March.
+In return for James’s endorsement of Douglas’s position within the kingdom, the earl committed his, and his affinity, to supporting the king’s homecoming.
+Also, the relationship between Murdoch—now Duke of Albany following his father's death in 1420—and his appointee Bishop William Lauder seemed strained, perhaps evidence of an influential grouping at odds with Murdoch's stance.
+Pressure from these advocates for the king almost certainly compelled Murdoch to agree to a general council in August 1423 when it was agreed that a mission should be sent to England to negotiate James's release.
 James's relationship with the House of Lancaster changed in February 1424 when he married Joan Beaufort, a cousin of Henry VI and the niece of Thomas Beaufort, 1st Duke of Exeter, and Henry, Bishop of Winchester.
-A ransom treaty of £40,000 sterling (less a dowry remittance of 10,000 marks) was agreed at Durham on 28 March 1424, to which James attached his own seal.
-The king and queen, escorted by English and Scottish nobles, reached Melrose Abbey on 5 April and were met by Albany, who relinquished his governor's seal of office.
+A ransom treaty of £40,000 sterling (less a dowry remittance of 10,000 marks) was agreed at Durham on 28 March 1424 to which James attached his own seal.
+The king and queen, escorted by English and Scottish nobles, reached Melrose Abbey on 5 April and were met by Albany who relinquished his governor's seal of office.